mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 It's a bit too early to judge disks, so check back in about five years to see how I'm liking them, but so far, so good.

 My biggest worry was that they'd be too noisy, but I never hear them at all.
 The only time I heard them was while running the performance benchmarks.
 And not during reads or writes, interestingly, but when I was deleting files between tests.

+### Power supply unit (PSU)

+After seeing that the system idles at 60 W, I'm wondering if I should have put more effort into a lower-capacity power supply.
+500 W is over twice the capacity I need, so maybe I could have reduced my server's power usage with a PSU in the 300-400 W range.

 ### Disk (OS)